alyssah1/Employee-summary/README.md

 All tests must pass.

 # Description
 This application will prompt the user for information about the team manager and about the team members.
 The user can input an ID number, email address GitHub username and school.
-The members much be an engineer, intern or manager.
+The members must be an engineer, intern or manager.
 When the user finishes creating the team the application will create an HTML file.

 # Helpful links
 ![link](./video.gif)